Sikhism in Singapore: List of former gurdwaras

+Festivals

+A local Singaporean Sikh festival is the Barsi of Bhai Maharaj Singh, celebrated annually at the Bhai Maharaj Singh Memorial.
+An akhand path is held during it.

 Influence of Sikhs on Singaporean culture

 Bukit Brown

 Bukit Brown ("Brown's Hill") is a Chinese cemetery in Singapore that features 25 pairs of guardian statues depicting Sikh men guarding the tombs.
 The height of the Sikh guardian statues in the cemetery ranges from 3 to 6 feet.
 They are placed to the front-right and front-left of the tombstone, with one exception of the Sikh guardian statue being placed behind the tombstone.
 They were arranged in this manner as per feng shui principles.
 The Sikh guardian statues were positioned just after the guardian statues of Chinese faeries.
 The Sikh guardian statues of the Chinese cemetery are a reflection of the Singaporean Sikh community's reputation in the early 20th century of being superb watchmen.